uncomplicate/neanderthal/articles/getting_started.md

 ### The native library used by Neanderthal's native engine

 * Works on Linux, OS X, and Windows!

-* Note: Previous versions of Neanderthal used ATLAS, while from version 0.9.0, it uses Intel's MKL.
-If you used ATLAS previously, you'll have to install MKL!

-* While old versions had different installation guides for each OS, from version 0.9.0, installation on all OSes is more or less the same.

 Neanderthal **uses the native Intel MKL library and expects that you make it available on your system, typically as shared xyz.so, xyz.dll, or xyz.dylib files**.
 Intel MKL is highly optimized for various architectures; its installation comes with many optimized binaries for all supported architectures, that are then selected during runtime according to the hardware at hand.
 Neanderthal has been built and tested with **Intel MKL 2018**; please make sure that you use a compatible MKL version.